Menu icon

 CHAdeMO

-For home recharging, the traditional 2P+T socket is sufficient for low-power.
-The Green'Up socket (developed by Legrand) is a reinforced version that allows safer recharging at 3.7 kW.<h>Charging time depending on the type of charging point and battery<h>
+For home charging, the traditional 2P+T socket is sufficient for low-power.
+The Green'Up socket (developed by Legrand) is a reinforced version that allows safer charging at 3.7 kW.

-The recharging time for an electric vehicle depends on a number of combined variables:
+The charging time for an electric vehicle depends on a number of combined variables:

 1. Citroën Ami (5.5 kWh) - on 2.3 kW domestic socket: ~2.5 hours